-In all circumstances the accused persons shall benefit by safeguards of proper trial and defence, which shall not be less favourable than those provided by Article 105 and those following of the Geneva Convention of 12th August, 1949, relative to the Treatment of Prisoners of War.
+In all circumstances, the accused persons shall benefit by safeguards of proper trial and defence, which shall not be less favourable than those provided by Article 105 and those following of the Geneva Convention relative to the Treatment of Prisoners of War of 12 August 1949.

-Grave breaches to which the preceding Article relates shall be those involving any of the following acts, if committed against persons or property protected by the Convention; wilful killing, torture or inhuman treatment, including biological experiments, wilfully causing great suffering or serious injury to body or health,

-2nd Sch. and extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly.
+Grave breaches to which the preceding Article relates shall be those involving any of the following acts, if committed against persons or property protected by the Convention: wilful killing, torture or inhuman treatment, including biological experiments, wilfully causing great suffering or serious injury to body or health, and extensive destruction and appropriation of property, not justified by military necessity and carried out unlawfully and wantonly.